PaulieB14/paulies-grt-subgraph/README.md

 # Paulie's GRT Subgraph

+Course completed from [Graph Academy](https://thegraph.academy/).
 This repository contains the subgraph developed during the course on becoming a subgraph developer in The Graph Network.
 If you're looking to understand the technical intricacies of The Graph and get hands-on experience with subgraphs, this repository and the corresponding course are the right starting points!

 ## About the Course